 Discover the intricate textile art by Susan Hensel.
-Susan Hensel is a multidisciplinary artist, with a 50+ year career, who combines a mixed media practice with embroidery across digital and manual platforms.
-She makes sculptures and wall art using the colors and techniques of commercial embroidery.
-These artworks are designed on the computer and stitched out on the computer-aided embroidery machine with the aim to create an experience for the viewer that overwhelms with color, transcends the quotidian and encourages one, for even a few seconds, to step outside the narrative of the ego into a place of pure sensation.
+Susan Hensel is a multidisciplinary artist, with a 50+ year career.
+She also combines a mixed media practice with embroidery across digital and manual platforms.
+She also makes sculptures and wall art using the colors and techniques of commercial embroidery.
+These artworks are also designed on the computer and stitched out on the computer-aided embroidery machine.
+Additionally, the aim is to also create an experience for the viewer that overwhelms with color transcends the quotidian.
+It also encourages one, for even a few seconds, to step outside the narrative of the ego into a place of pure sensation.

-Hensel’s artwork is known and collected nationwide, represented in collecting libraries and museums as disparate as the Museum of Modern Art in New York and The Getty Research Institute with major holdings at Minnesota Center for Book Arts, University of Washington, Baylor University and the University of Colorado at Boulder.
+Hensel’s artwork is known and collected nationwide.
+It is represented in collecting libraries and museums as disparate as the Museum of Modern Art in New York and also The Getty Research Institute.
+There are also major holdings at Minnesota Center for Book Arts, University of Washington, Baylor University and the University of Colorado at Boulder.
 Archives pertaining to her artist’s books are available for study at the University of Washington Libraries in Seattle.
-Hensel’s curatorial work began in 2000 in East Lansing, Michigan with the Art Apartment and deepened with ownership of the Susan Hensel Gallery.
+Additionally, Hensel’s curatorial work began in 2000 in East Lansing, Michigan with the Art Apartment and deepened with ownership of the Susan Hensel Gallery.
 Hensel has also curated over seventy exhibitions of emerging and mid-career artists from all over the United States and Canada.

-In recent years Hensel has also been awarded multiple grants and residencies through the Jerome Foundation, Minnesota State Arts Board, and the Ragdale Foundation.
+In recent years, Hensel has also been awarded multiple grants and residencies.
+They are through the Jerome Foundation, Minnesota State Arts Board, and also the Ragdale Foundation.

 Fiber and mixed media objects of overwhelming color that transcend the quotidian, also creating experiences that step into pure sensation.